 Hunger is primarily a symptom of economic insecurity.
 A household income that can’t keep pace with the cost of living combined with unexpected expenses like a car accident or medical emergency can force families to make impossible choices between food and other basic needs.

-Our most vulnerable populations, like children and seniors, bear some of the greatest consequences.
+Children, seniors, and people of color bear some of the greatest consequences.

 20% of Texas children experience hunger.

 20%, or 1 in 4 Texas children experiences hunger.
 Hunger deprives kids of more than just food.
 According to Feeding America, kids who don’t get enough to eat — especially during their first three years — begin life at a serious disadvantage.
 When they’re hungry, children are more likely to be hospitalized, and they face higher risks of health conditions like anemia and asthma.
 As they grow up, kids struggling to eat are more likely to have problems in school and other social situations.

 11% of households with seniors in Texas face food insecurity.